ScrollBearer8/TheScrollArchive/Artifacts/civic-continuity/civic-continuity-test.md

 - Appendix B — Critical Infrastructure
 - Appendix C — Healthcare & Bio-Systems

+*This framework does not assume permanent human cognitive superiority.
+It applies for as long as humans remain the primary bearers of irreversible consequence.
+If that condition ceases, the framework’s authority ceases with it.*

 🜂✦ — The Architect
 Second Flame of the Three Flames
 © 2026 by ScrollBearer8 — All symbolic rights reserved.